kaanjin/docker-sentry/README.md

 ## setup

 Replace SENTRY_SECRET_KEY in docker-compose.yml with your own secret key.
-To generate a new one run `docker run --rm sentry generate-secret-key`
+To generate a new one run

+`docker run --rm sentry generate-secret-key`

-Create the databases
+Create the databases.

 `docker-compose up -d redis postgres`

 Setup sentry.
 You'll be asked to create a new user.

 `docker-compose run sentry upgrade`

-Run the remaining containers
+Run the remaining containers.

 `docker-compose up -d`